kevindo0720/cse15l-lab-reports/lab2.md

 # LAB REPORT 2

-In this report, I will be showing how I implemented a web server called StringServer--which tracks String added by incoming requests and prints them onto the front page of the web server--and my analysis of a buggy program using Junit testing.
+In this report, I will be reporting on how I implemented a web server called StringServer--which tracks String added by incoming requests and prints them onto the front page of the web server--and my analysis of a buggy program using Junit testing.

 # PART 1 - WEB SERVER